Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Set-up and statement of results

 \subsection{Lipschitz stratification}

 In \cite{mostowski85} T. Mostowski introduced a sequence of conditions on the tangent spaces to the strata of a stratified subset of $\C^n$ that, if satisfied, imply the Lipschitz triviality of the stratification along each stratum.
 Mostowski showed the existence of such stratifications for germs of complex analytic subsets of $\C^n$.
 Note that there is no canonical Lipschitz stratification in the sense of Mostowski in general.
-For more information about the Lipschitz stratification we refer the interested reader to \cite{mostowski85}, \cite{Lipschitz-Fourier}, \cite{Lipschitz-review}, \cite{halupczok-yin2108}.